makezurich/makezurich-hardware-intro/README.md

 Try this [Corona app scanner example](Arduino/Neno33BleSense_CoronaAppScanner/Neno33BleSense_CoronaAppScanner.ino), it requires the [Adafruit_NeoPixel library](https://github.com/adafruit/Adafruit_NeoPixel) and the [ArduinoBLE library](https://github.com/arduino-libraries/ArduinoBLE).

+**NOTE: Please unplug the battery before plugging the USB cable to flash the board!**

 ### Installing a library for the Nano
 Follow these steps to [install an Arduino library](https://www.arduino.cc/en/Guide/Libraries).